 Sandra is the prize winner in different competitions, including: Kyoto Prefectural Governor's Award at the Kayabuki Ongakudo International Competition; First Prize in Brussels Grand Prize Virtuoso International Music Competition, Second Prize in Golden Classical Music Awards International Music Competition; Most Outstanding Piano Ensemble Award at the Shanghai Spring International Music Festival; First Prize in the University of Cincinnati College-Conservatory of Music Chamber Music Competition; National Finalist at the Music Teachers National Association Competition Chamber Music category; First place at the Ohio Music Teachers Association/Graves Piano Solo and Ensemble Competition in Collegiate Duo Division; Winner of Wright State University School of Music Student Honors Recital (three consecutive years, 2009 to 2011; First Prize of Ohio Division at the Music Teachers National Association Competition Chamber Music category; First Place at the Wright State University Departmental Concerto Competition; Second prize for Youth Class in Mozart Piano Competition; Second Prize for Professional Class in Schumann International Youth Piano Competition; Top three winner at the Macao Young Musicians Competitions.
 Moreover, Sandra is the recipient of the prestigious Cultural Affairs Bureau Prize, Wright State University Piano Scholarship, University of Cincinnati Graduate Scholarship, Irene Romanowski Piano Scholarship, Presidential Commendation for Excellence, Agnes Fowler Scholarship and the Macao Government Postgraduate Scholarship.

-Sandra was invited as jury member in different competitions including the Steinway & Sons International Youth Piano Competition, Shanghai International Youth Piano Competition, Hong Kong International Youth Performance Arts Festival, Macao - Asia Pacific Youth Piano Competition, "Lotus Cup" Macao Youth Piano Competition, Macao International Art Open Competition, Asia (International) Music Competition, International Liszt Ferenc Competition and the U.K. Purcell International Competition for Young Pianists and Excellence International Music Open Competition.
+Sandra was invited as jury member in different competitions including the Steinway & Sons International Youth Piano Competition, Shanghai International Youth Piano Competition, Hong Kong International Youth Performance Arts Festival, Macao - Asia Pacific Youth Piano Competition, "Lotus Cup" Macao Youth Piano Competition, Macao Piano Competition, Macao International Art Open Competition, Asia (International) Music Competition, International Liszt Ferenc Competition, U.K. Purcell International Competition for Young Pianists and Excellence International Music Open Competition.
 Besides performing and teaching, she is an active emcee/host and interpreter in different music events, and has worked with musicians including Yulianna Avdeeva (First Prize of International Chopin Piano Competition, Lukas Geniušas (Second Prize of International Chopin Piano Competition and International Tchaikovsky Competition), Adriano Jordão (first director of the Macau International Music Festival, renowned pianist), Antônio Meneses (First Prize of International Competition in Munich and Tchaikovsky Competition).